eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 These are

-1. `api.h`: the reporting API to be used
+1. `api.hpp`: the reporting API to be used
 2. `configuration.hpp`: the default configuration (compile time flags)
 3. `error_forwarding.hpp`: forwarding to the custom implementation
 4. `error_kind.hpp`: mandatory error categories
 5. `error_logging.hpp`: logging related definitions
-6. `location.hpp`: source location related definitions
+6. `source_location.hpp`: source location related definitions
 7. `types.hpp`: auxiliary types
+8. `errors.hpp` : supported error types and related free functions

 All the files focus on singular aspects to allow fine-grained inclusion.
 All definitions have to reside in `iox::err`, which is considered a private (detail) namespace